 The Pierce County Sheriff's Department is responsible for maintaining records of registered sex offenders in Tacoma.
-To identify registered offenders in a neighborhood or area, visit http://www.co.pierce.wa.us/pc/abtus/ourorg/sheriff/sexoffendersearch.htm.
-General information about offenders and related Washington State laws is also available on this site.
+To identify registered offenders in a neighborhood or area, visit http://wa-piercecounty.civicplus.com/index.aspx?nid=1963.
+General information about offenders and related Washington State laws also is available on this site.